mzwoelfer/sysconfig-inspector/README.md

 - Compare the system configuration against target settings
 - Extendable to other configs like SSH, hosts, fstab, etc.
 - Designed for integration into automation workflows (e.g. Ansible)
+- Only uses python native libraries for implementation and testing

 ## USAGE
 ```PYTHON